rasa/eclipse_installer/README.md

            0: 3.2.1 - Typical (Latest Release) (Default)
            1: 3.2.1 - All + Third Party Plugins (Latest Release)
            2: None
-/RETRIES n Number of times to retry each download before reporting failure
-           (default: 5) (NOT YET IMPLEMENTED)
-/PROXY     Set proxy settings (NOT YET IMPLEMENTED) /ALLUSERS  Install icons for all users (NOT YET IMPLEMENTED)
-           This is the default if the user is an administrator /USER      Install icons for the current user only (NOT YET IMPLEMENTED) This is the default if the user is not an administrator /VERSION   Show the version and quit (NOT YET IMPLEMENTED) /?
-Show this help message and quit (NOT YET IMPLEMENTED)

 ````

 ## Contributing